esq4/nind-denoise/README.md

 This fork seeks make their work easier to experiment with, and to make it accessible to a wider audience.
 - Improved code portability via ```torch.accelerator```.
   - In addition to supporting cpu-only and NVIDIA GPUs, this adds support for AMD & Intel GPU's, among others.
-Denoising (on my Iris Xe MAX) is about 6x faster than on cpu.
+Denoising (on mine) is about 6x faster than on cpu.
 (YMMV)
 - Documented installation process on Windows and linux
   - Installs in a python virtual environment with [uv](https://github.com/astral-sh/uv)